imhoffd/needs-reply/README.md

 ## Usage

-First, create a workflow (`.github/workflows/needs-reply-remove.yml`, for example) that removes the `needs-reply` label whenever comments are made:
+First, create a workflow (`.github/workflows/needs-reply-remove.yml`, for example) that removes the `needs-reply` label whenever comments are made.
+Comments you or your collaborators make don't trigger removing the label, you can tweak the conditions as needed:

 ```yml
 name: Remove needs-reply label